department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/additional-forms.md

 <div class="va-introtext">

 In some situations, you may need to turn in an additional form to support your disability claim.
 For example, if you’re claiming a dependent or if you’re requesting aid and attendance benefits, you’ll need to fill out and submit the form for that listed below.
-Find out if you’ll need to turn in a supplemental disability form when you file your disability claim.
+Find out if you’ll need to turn in any supplemental forms when you file your disability claim.

 </div>